 - ½ c sharp cheddar cheese , shredded

 - Preheat oven to 375F.

-- In a medium, non-stick frying pan, heat oil over medium high heat.
+In a medium, non-stick frying pan, heat butter over medium high heat.
 Add onion and pepper and sauté 3 minutes, until soft and translucent.

 - Reduce heat to medium and add potatoes and ham.
 Cook 7-10 minutes, until potatoes are soft.
 Remove ham mixture from the pan to a bowl and set aside.